erl-ang/blackjack-cfr/README.md

 Moreover, because of the nacency of regret-based algorithms, there are few practical materials available to introduce algorithms like CFR.
 Arguably the best way to learn the insights behind AI-based game-playing strategies is to interact with AI players.
 This necessitates the development of interactive programs where people can play against the algorithm, whether the goal is to improve their strategy, learn about the algorithm interactively, or simply have fun.

 ## Goals 🥅
-Our project’s goal is to design a CFR algorithm library in C++, in addition to implementing a game of Blackjack to provide users with a worked example of how the CFR library can interact with games like Blackjack.
+Our project’s goal is to implement a game of Blackjack to provide users with a worked example of how the CFR library can interact with games like Blackjack.
 Blackjack++ will hopefully not only let users understand CFR somewhat interactively, but also encourage the further development of the CFR library for solving other games.

 On an implementation note, we choose to use C++ because
 1) many games like Blackjack can have rather large game trees,